ONSdigital/blaise-cli/README.md

-# Command Line Application for Blaise NuGet Package
+# Command Line Application for our Blaise NuGet Package

 This is a CLI console application that wraps around our [Blaise NuGet package](https://github.com/ONSdigital/blaise-nuget-api).